mongodb-industry-solutions/inventory-management/README.md

 By the end of this guide, you'll have an inventory management up and running capable of all the solutions mentioned above.

-We will walk you through the process of configuring and using [Atlas App Services](https://www.mongodb.com/products/platform/atlas-app-services) and [Atlas Edge Server](https://www.mongodb.com/products/platform/atlas-edge-server) as your backend for your [Next.js](https://nextjs.org/) app, a powerful framework for building modern web applications with React.
+We will walk you through the process of configuring and using [MongoDB Atlas](https://www.mongodb.com/atlas) as your backend for your [Next.js](https://nextjs.org/) app, a powerful framework for building modern web applications with React.
+In addition to the well-known [Atlas Database](https://www.mongodb.com/atlas/database), [App Services](https://www.mongodb.com/products/platform/atlas-app-services) and [Atlas Edge Server](https://www.mongodb.com/products/platform/atlas-edge-server) will ensure seamless synchronization in an integrated and fully managed way.

 The architecture we're about to set up is depicted in the diagram below: